lucsoft/esbuild-plugin-http-imports/README.md

 # esbuild-plugin-http-imports

+An esbuild plugin that resolves http(s) modules with persistent caching, for use with Deno.

 > **NOTE**: If you want an extended esbuild development server go to https://deno.land/x/esbuild_serve

-An esbuild plugin that resolves http(s) modules, for use with browsers and Deno.

-Maintained by lucsoft
+> This Plugin uses x/esbuild_serve/features/httpImports.ts for its Implementation.
+If you have any Bugs please report it at esbuild_serve.

 ## Example